Keawe-a-Heulu

+In 1794, Keawe-a-Heulu was one of the six principal chiefs under Kamehameha I and ruled the district of Kaʻū in his name.

 He died in 1804 on Oahu of the ʻOkuʻu pestilence, which was said to resemble cholera.
 He was the last of Kamehameha's five Kona chiefs to die.
 Their sons succeed to their father's post; his son Naihe took his positions in Kamehameha's council of chiefs.

 He married Ululani, chiefess of Hilo, and had a son and a daughter.
 His son Naihe succeeded him as councilor to Kamehameha, also serving as chief orator, and married Chiefess Kapiʻolani; Naihe is believed to have descendants to this day, although not with Kapiʻolani.
 His daughter Keohohiwa married Kepoʻokalani and mothered ʻAikanaka, the grandfathers of Kalākaua and Liliuokalani, and the House of Kalākaua claimed their high ranks from the Keawe-a-Heulu line.
 His family originally had the right to care for the remains of Kamehameha I but because they had not kept the secrecy of his father Keoua's burial place, the task of hiding the remains of the conqueror king was given to Hoapili and his brother Hoolulu.